Chapter 13.05

 Sanitary sewer service shall be provided only to structures within the corporate limits unless otherwise approved by the City Council.
 (Ord.
 2394 § 19, 2005).

-A. Except as provided elsewhere, all sanitary sewer service laterals from existing mains to the property line or easement edges, to existing single-family residential uses shall be made by the City, except that the City may transfer the responsibility to the owner/developer, including where the cost of installation exceeds the City’s flat fee; provided, that the contractor is qualified to do the work.
+A. All sanitary sewer service laterals from existing mains to the property line or easement edges to existing single-family residential uses shall be installed by a qualified contractor or the owner/developer.

-B. All sanitary sewer services for new subdivisions, site developments, and other non-single-family residential uses shall be accomplished by the owner/developer.
+B. All sanitary sewer services for subdivisions, site developments, and other non-single-family residential uses shall be installed by the owner/developer.

 C. All materials for sanitary sewer installation shall be in compliance with City standards.

-D. All sanitary sewer installations performed by owners/developers shall be subject to appropriate plan review and permit fees, in addition to capital improvement fees and appropriate installation fees.
+D. All sanitary sewer installations performed by owners/developers shall be subject to appropriate plan review and permit fees, in addition to capital facilities charge and other fees as set forth in the current fee schedule.
 (Ord.
+2759 § 3, 2019; Ord.
 2394 § 20, 2005).

 Sewer Connection Fees